mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

    (e.g., next-hop IP address, the output interface, etc.).

 A packet is defined as belonging to a flow if it completely satisfies all the defined properties of the flow.
-In general, the set of properties on deployed devices includes the source and destination IP address, the source and destination transport layer port number, the transport protocol number.
-The differentiated services field {{RFC2474}} may also be included in the set of properties defining a flow.

 A bidirectional flow or biflow is defined as compatible with {{RFC5103}}, by joining the "forward direction" flow with the "reverse direction" flow,